National Project Fund

 - a commitment to understanding and enhancing the outcomes of funded projects through our Impact Evaluation Process.

-Click here for information about funded National Project Fund teams.
+Click here for information about completed NPF projects.

 Project teams are encouraged to contact Ako Aotearoa to discuss their project ideas.

 Email: Rhonda Thomson, Project Funds Manager.

-Download Ako Aotearoa Funding Information Workshops 2013 powerpoint (4.29MB PPTX)
+Download Ako Aotearoa Funding Information Workshops 2014 powerpoint (3.96MB PPTX).

 The NPF supports projects in partnership with other funders and organisations on a co-funding basis.
 Potential partners are encouraged to contact the National Office with a project idea as early as possible.